 Cubital tunnel syndrome is diagnosed by physical exam.
-Beyond that, an MRI may be used to evaluate the cause for nerve compression.
+Beyond that, imaging like an MRI may be used to evaluate the cause for nerve compression.

 Often, electromyography (EMG) and nerve conduction study (NCS) is recommended to evaluate the function or damage to the nerve.

 Symptoms, Causes, and Prevention of Cubital Tunnel Syndrome